 Now, the collection data region has been created for this report.

-You can create Single Instance Data Region, Append Data Region and Footer Region in the same way in a report model.
+You can create the Single Instance Data Region, Append Data Region and Footer Region in the same way in a report model.

 4. Adding a Formula Field¶